 For cruises departing the East Coast, perhaps no port is more visited than Nassau.
 Not only is the port known for a vast array of things to do, beautiful electric blue water, and fantastic weather, but it’s also just 180 miles from Miami — making it among the closest ports of call to the U.S. mainland.

-And while we’ve covered dozens of things for cruise passengers to do in Nassau, there is one activity that’s popular among many cruisers — visiting hotel with day passes.
+And while we’ve covered dozens of things for cruise passengers to do in Nassau, there is one activity that’s popular among many cruisers — visiting hotels that offer day passes.

 Put simply, if you are looking for an easy and relaxing way to enjoy your time in Nassau, then day passes are a great option.
 Below we’ve rounded up several resorts for you to choose from.
 We’ve also included details on each pass and links to the hotel’s TripAdvisor page so you can read reviews from other travelers.